Gotland: Early modern period

 On 22 April 1808, during the Finnish War between Sweden and Russia, a Russian army landed on the southeastern shores of Gotland near Grötlingbo.
 Under command of Nikolai Andreevich Bodisko 1,800 Russians took the city of Visby without any combat or engagement, and occupied the island.
 A Swedish naval force rescue expedition was sent from Karlskrona under the command of admiral Rudolf Cederström with 2,000 men; the island was liberated and the Russians capitulated.
 Russian forces left the island on 18 May 1808.

 Administration

 The traditional provinces of Sweden serve no administrative or political purposes today, but are historical and cultural entities.
-In the case of Gotland, however, due to its insular position, the administrative county (län), Gotland County, and the municipality (kommun), Region Gotland, both cover the same territory as the province.
-Furthermore, the diocese of Visby is also congruent with the province.
+In the case of Gotland, due to its insular position, the administrative county (län), Gotland County, and the municipality (kommun), Region Gotland, both cover the same territory as the province.
+The diocese of Visby is also congruent with the province.

 Gotland is traditionally divided into 92 sockens.
-On 1 January 2016, they were all reconstituted into Districts, administrative areas with the same borders as the former sockens.
+In January 2016, they were all reconstituted into Districts, administrative areas with the same borders as the former sockens.